 At the EU summit in Cyprus on April 23rd-24th 2026, Tusk voiced fears that Russia could attack Europe's eastern flank within "months".
 He declared that, given doubts about America's commitment, Europe must strengthen its common defences within NATO and the EU.

-The election of Karol Nawrocki as president of Poland on June 1st 2025 was a major blow.
+The election of Karol Nawrocki as president of Poland in June 2025 was a major blow.
 Nawrocki, backed by PiS, can veto legislation, and Tusk's coalition lacks the three-fifths majority to override.
-The result effectively makes Tusk a lame duck, though he called a confidence vote for June 11th to demonstrate his coalition's majority.
+The result effectively makes Tusk a lame duck, though he survived a confidence vote shortly after.
 PiS will doubtless try to persuade right-leaning MPs to defect and bring down the government; next parliamentary elections are due in 2027.